 Join A Support Group For You

 Looking after yourself is just as important as looking after your friend who is experiencing addiction.
-At times, it may be exhausting and overwhelming to be a support when a friend is wrestling through the initial stages of trying to stay sober.
+At times, it may be exhausting and overwhelming to be a supportive when a friend is wrestling through the initial stages of trying to stay sober.

 There are many resources for you to receive support while being there for your friend.
 With groups like Al-Anon and Naranon, you can listen to other’s stories and learn how to be the best support you can without putting yourself in harm’s way.